TABLE OF CONTENTS

 SAFETY & ACCESSIBILITY

-Since the early beginnings of the show, PAX has been proactive about creating and implementing policies that ensure a safe and fun environment for attendees, speakers, exhibitors, and Enforcers alike.
+Since the show's early beginnings, PAX has been proactive about creating and implementing policies that ensure a safe and fun environment for attendees, speakers, exhibitors, and Enforcers alike.
 Many of you have seen the condensed “Six Rules of PAX” circulated each and every show, but this page is dedicated to explaining each of them in their intent and use as well as our other safety and security policies, including our Booth Babe Policy, our Weapons Check policy, and our policies specific to the Expo Hall.

 If at any point you feel unsafe at PAX or that any of the rules have been broken, we ask that you inform an Enforcer or member of PAX staff immediately.
 Your safety is our primary concern, and if you feel that safety has been compromised, we will do everything in our power to rectify the issue.
 Issues of violence and harassment are addressed immediately, with guarded “Safe Areas” being designated in case any incidents do arise.